knative/eventing/docs/registry/README.md

 have been created, we will need to create new webhooks (and update the GitHub CRD Source) if we want to listen for those new events.
 Until doing so, those new events shouldn't be listed in the Registry.
 Such task will again be in charge of the `Cluster Configurator`.
-- Auto-Registration of events at the Broker-level.
-This doesn't seem needed for an MVP, but we include a brief description in this document as well.

 ## Requirements